saverio-negro/StackBoard/README.md

 ## Recursive Tree Traversal

-To support arbitrarily nested sections, `StackBoardSectionContent` recursively flattens its input.
-The engine performs a depth-first traversal of `AnyBlock` wrappers:
+To support arbitrarily nested sections, `StackBoardSectionContent` recursively "flattens" its input.
+In other words, it extracts all child views in any `Section` view that is any level deeper than the main one — `StackBoard` local scope.
+It achieves it by performing a depth-first traversal of `AnyBlock` wrappers using the `filter(blocks:)` recursive function.

 ```swift
 private func filter(blocks: [AnyBlock]) -> [AnyBlock] {
     var flat = [AnyBlock]()

     for block in blocks {
         if let nested = block.source?.extractBlocks() {
             flat.append(contentsOf: filter(blocks: nested))